crawl/crawl/crawl-ref/README.txt

 * options_guide.txt  Describes all options in detail.
 The structure of init.txt follows this text.
 * macros_guide.txt   A how-to on using macros and keymappings, with examples.
-* aptitudes.txt      Some numbers defining certain aspects of the races.
-                     Helpful, but not needed for winning.
-* quickstart.txt     A short introduction for new players.
-* quickstart.pdf     The same file, in pdf format.
-* ssh_guide.txt      An elaborate introduction on how to get internet play to work.
-For Windows only.
 * tiles_help.txt     An explanation of the Tiles interface.
-* key_changes.pdf    A printable document, listing all new commands and changed key settings.

 The settings/ folder contains, among others, the following files:

 * init.txt           These contain the options for the game.
 The defaults
 * .crawlrc           play well, so don't bother with this in the beginning.
                      Permanent death is not an option, but a feature!
+* macro.txt          Playing Crawl can be made even more convenient by redefining keys and assigning macros.
+Ignore early on.

 3. Contact and reporting bugs
 -----------------------------
-The official webpage is
+The official webpage is at
       http://crawl-ref.sourceforge.net/
 and there you can find both trackers to add bug reports, feature requests, or upload patches, as well as sources and binaries.
 This is the best way to report